RPM-o-0F/GCD_Course-Project/CodeBook.md

 * **volunteer**
     + combined subject column
 * **id_labels**
-    + defined for use as id arument in melt function
+    + defined for use as id argument in melt function
     + identification of labels to be removed from entire list of column names
 * **column_labels**
     + defined for use as measures argument in melt function